Carpetess/guilt/README.md

 - git write-tree

 This basically gives you enough tools to version manage a repository, but it's very unpractical, since all the commands have to be written by hand.
-I don't think this project will be continued to be developed in the future after I finish all the feature, but who knows?
+I don't think this project will be continued to be developed in the future after I finish all the features, but who knows?

 ### Installation